 An example of this would be, someone who finds fulfillment in blogging about places they’ve been to.
 Just the aspect of weaving sentences together beautifully speaks for the fact that the person is creative, determined, and intelligent.

-‘How have my achievements shaped who I am?’ and ‘What’s common when people closest to me say when they describe me?’, these are just a few of the many questions you can ask yourself when you brainstorm.
+‘How have my achievements shaped who I am?’ and ‘What’s common when people closest to me say when they describe me?’, are just a few of the many questions you can ask yourself when you brainstorm.

 SO, WHAT’S YOUR STORY!?